-The Food Timeline history notes--state foods - Flock Food Timeline > Traditional state foods & recipes What is the "state food" of Nevada?
+The Oxford companion to food.
+Food Timeline: food history & historic recipes - Flock.
+The Food Timeline history notes--state foods - Flock.
+Food Timeline > Traditional state foods & recipes What is the "state food" of Nevada?

 That's a difficult question to answer.
-Foodways - Wikipedia, the free encyclopedia - Flock In social science foodways are the cultural, social and economic practices relating to the production and consumption of food.
+Foodways - Wikipedia, the free encyclopedia - Flock.
+In social science foodways are the cultural, social and economic practices relating to the production and consumption of food.

 Ethnobotanists aim to document, describe and explain complex relationships between cultures and (uses of) plants, focusing primarily on how plants are used, managed and perceived across human societies.
 This includes use for food, clothing, currency, ritual, medicine, dye, construction, cosmetics and a lot more.
 Richard Evans Schultes, called the "father of ethnobotany", explained the discipline in this way: Ethnobotany simply means [...] investigating plants used by primitive societies in various parts of the world.